unaguna/random-obj-generator/sphinx/source/doc.as_command.datetime.rst

 ---------------------

 - :code:`MINIMUM` (optional):
-    - the minimum value with the `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_.
+    - the minimum value; see also :ref:`here <datetime-min-max-expression>`.
 If not specified, the behavior is left to the specification of `randdatetime <randog.factory.html#randog.factory.randdatetime>`_.

 - :code:`MAXIMUM` (optional):
-    - the maximum value with the `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_.
+    - the maximum value; see also :ref:`here <datetime-min-max-expression>`.
 If not specified, the behavior is left to the specification of `randdatetime <randog.factory.html#randog.factory.randdatetime>`_.

 - :code:`--iso` (optional):
     - if specified, it outputs generated object with `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_.